harrychangjr/sp1541-nlp/README.md

 The second article, titled *Investigating the relationship between culture and sweet-sour taste interactions* - is not related to my academic discipline, and is based on the science of chemistry.

-Unfortunately, I scored below average for both articles, as I presumed that as a freshman back then, I did not undergo sufficient training to communicate complex scientific concepts well to the layman.
+Unfortunately, I scored below average for both articles, as I presumed that as a freshman back then, I did not undergo sufficient training to communicate complex scientific concepts well to the layman audience.

 With the introduction of ChatGPT however, I took this opportunity to see if this AI tool could optimise my initial write-ups.
 The following articles/texts will hence be used for this analysis, as described below: